-Cystine "rich" Hairpin & MAb Reduction
+Cysteine-rich Hairpin & MAb Reduction

-More complex proteins - Hepcidin, with its cystine rich Hairpin, a MAb - were also electrochemically reduced as to demonstrate the capabilities of the EC cell.
+More complex proteins - Hepcidin, a cysteine-rich hairpin and Herceptin, a MAb - were also electrochemically reduced as to demonstrate the capabilities of the EC cell.
 All disulfide bonds of hepcidin were fully reduced, resulting in the almost complete sequencing of its peptide backbone (Fig. 4).
-Although LC-MS/MS methods have been used to identify and quantify hepcidin in body fluids, never before such high sequence coverage of Hepcidin was achieved.
+Although LC-MS/MS methods have been used to identify and quantify hepcidin in body fluids, never before such high sequence coverage of hepcidin was achieved.

-Figure 4: Sequence coverage of Hepcidin is increased by a factor 3 following electrochemical reduction of its disulphide bonds.
+Figure 4: Sequence coverage of hepcidin is multiplied by a factor 3 following electrochemical reduction of its disulphide bonds.